it-at-m/riski/README.md

 ## Set up
-*how can i start and fly this project*
+*How to get started with this project*

 ## Documentation